YourKhandan/PRODIGY_CS_03/README.md

 # 🔐 Password Strength Checker

 A simple web tool built with **Flask** to evaluate the strength of a password based on length, character variety, and special characters.
 Provides real-time feedback and estimates how long it might take to crack your password.
+## Extensions
+In powershell, you need to install
+-Flask..(extension for python) by pip install flask -Gunicorn..(extension for python) by pip install gunicorn
 ## 💡 Features

 - Checks for: